Actions API

 Connect with a User:

-const connection = await api.actions.post({
+const connection = await api.actions.create({

 type: 'CONN',